kkabala/GinPlatform.NET-SDK/README.md

 The SDK covers all endpoints of the API.
 It enables you to do the same things as you can do using the API, but in more .NET object oriented way.

-The whole magic lays in "Client" class.
-This is your starting point and the place where interaction with the platform API happens:
+The whole magic lays in the "Client" class.
+This is your starting point and the place where interaction with the GinPlatform API happens:

 ```C#
 string apiKey = "...secret...";